jgravelle/shugok-ai/README.md

 # Shugok-AI: AI Research Papers Simplified

 Shugok-AI is a Streamlit-based web application that makes AI research papers from arXiv more accessible by simplifying their academic language into clear, everyday terms.
-The application uses a local LLM to transform complex academic writing into concise, easy-to-understand summaries.
+The application uses a local LLM to transform complex academic writing into concise, easy-to-understand summaries, and automatically publishes results to a static website.

 ![image](https://github.com/user-attachments/assets/f321a8e0-6c04-41f9-8271-94ca24a2bd0d)

 ## Features